Basic information for topics, such as “What is it?” and “How many people are affected?” is available in the

 FMR1 premutation form is more likely to expand depending on the number of CGG repeats it has.
 The greater the number, the greater the risk of expansion.
 Risk also increases with each passing generation.3

 FMR1 changes as it is passed from parent to child.

 Why is FXTAS often misdiagnosed?

 Before NICHD-supported researchers discovered FXTAS in 2001, it was often misdiagnosed.
-FXTAS has similar symptoms—memory loss, tremors, muscle stiffness or rigidity, a shuffling gait or walk, and slowed speech—common in people with Alzheimer's disease and Parkinson's disease.
+The symptoms of FXTAS—memory loss, tremors, muscle stiffness or rigidity, a shuffling gait or walk, and slowed speech—are similar to Alzheimer's disease and Parkinson's disease symptoms.

 A characteristic of FXTAS is also ataxia, which means clumsiness of movement or loss of coordination that is not due to muscle weakness.
 Ataxia is most often caused by loss of function in the cerebellum, the part of the brain that controls the body's coordination.
-It can also be caused by problems with the motor sensory pathways leading in and out of the cerebellum.4 Though symptoms of FXTAS are similar, its diagnosis is unique due to the white matter lesions (areas of dead cells) in the cerebellum.
+It can also be caused by problems with the motor sensory pathways leading in and out of the cerebellum.4 Although symptoms of FXTAS are similar to those of other conditions, its diagnosis is unique due to the white matter lesions (areas of dead cells) in the cerebellum.

 Leehey, M. A. (2009), Fragile X-associated tremor/ataxia syndrome (FXTAS): clinical phenotype, diagnosis and treatment.

 Hamlin, A., Liu, Y., Nguyen, D. V., Tassone, F., & Hagerman, R. J. (2011).
 Sleep apnea in fragile X premutation carriers with and without FXTAS.